This post may contain affiliate links. Please read my affiliate policy.

 Notes

-• Swap coconut milk with another dairy-free milk of your choice.
+- Swap coconut milk with another non-dairy milk of your choice.

 Nutrition

 To make a raspberry smoothie, you’ll need a few simple ingredients: frozen raspberries, milk (such as coconut, almond, or oat), and optional add-ins like spinach, protein powder, or a touch of vanilla extract.
-Start by adding 1 cup of milk to your blender, followed by 1 ½ cups of frozen raspberries and any other optional ingredients.
-Blend until smooth, adding more milk if needed to achieve your desired consistency.
+Start by adding 1 cup of milk to one of the best blenders for smoothies, then add 1 ½ cups of frozen raspberries and any optional ingredients.
+Blend until smooth, adding more milk if needed to reach your desired consistency.
 Pour into a glass and enjoy immediately!

 Absolutely!
 Raspberries are fantastic for smoothies.
 They provide a deliciously tart and sweet flavor, as well as a wealth of nutrients like vitamin C, fiber, and antioxidants.
 Raspberries also blend well into smoothies, giving them a thick texture without being overly sweet.
 Plus, they’re low in calories, making them a great option for a healthy and refreshing smoothie!